bluesky/ophyd-async/docs/user/tutorials/using-existing-devices.rst

     In [1]: <rd(det.mode)

-Although this is an :class:`~enum.Enum` and programmatic code should import and use instances of :class:`~ophyd_async.core.epicsdemo.EnergyMode`, we can set it using a string value on the commandline:
+Although this is an :class:`~enum.Enum` and programmatic code should import and use instances of :class:`~ophyd_async.epics.demo.EnergyMode`, we can set it using a string value on the commandline:

 .. ipython::